-26) No development, other than enabling works comprising piling and construction of the sub structure commences, shall commence until a scheme for the storage (including segregated waste recycling) and disposal of refuse, in association with all office uses, flexible commercial elements, has been submitted to and approved in writing by the City Council as local planning authority.
+25) No development, other than enabling works comprising piling and construction of the sub structure shall commence until a scheme for the storage (including segregated waste recycling) and disposal of refuse, in association with all co-working and flexible commercial space, have been submitted to and approved in writing by the City Council as local planning authority.
 The details of the approved scheme shall be implemented as part of the development and shall remain in situ whilst the use or development is in operation.